Arslan8/arslan8.github.io/index.md

 ---

-I am a PostDoc Researcher in the <a target="_blank" href="https://www.cs.purdue.edu/">Department of Computer Science </a> at Purdue University.
-I work in <a target="_blank" href="http://friends.cs.purdue.edu">FRIENDS</a> and <a target="_blank" href="https://pursec.cs.purdue.edu">PurSec</a> labs under the guidance of <a target="_blank" href="https://www.cs.purdue.edu/homes/dxu/">Prof. Dongyan Xu</a> and
+I am an assistant professor in the <a target="_blank" href="https://www.eecs.psu.edu/">CSE Departmant</a> at <a target="_blank" href="https://www.psu.edu/">PennState</a>.
+I graduated from Purdue University, where i was part of <a target="_blank" href="http://friends.cs.purdue.edu">FRIENDS</a> and <a target="_blank" href="https://pursec.cs.purdue.edu">PurSec</a> labs under the guidance of <a target="_blank" href="https://www.cs.purdue.edu/homes/dxu/">Prof. Dongyan Xu</a> and
-                         <a target="_blank" href="https://davejingtian.org/">Prof. Dave (Jing) Tian</a>, where i also completed my PhD.
+                         <a target="_blank" href="https://davejingtian.org/">Prof. Dave (Jing) Tian</a>.
 Other than that I also work closely with <a target="_blank" href="https://antoniobianchi.me/"> Prof. Antonio Bianchi</a>.

-My research interest lies in the area of systems and security.
-In particular, I am interested in identifying novel architectures and security issues in confidential computing and operating systems.
+My research focuses on advancing the fields of systems and security by exploring innovative architectures and uncovering critical security vulnerabilities in confidential computing and operating systems.
+I specialize in resource-constrained environments, particularly embedded systems, which power a wide range of critical domains, including automotive, industrial control systems, and robotics.
+My goal is to develop secure by design, efficient solutions that drive the future of these cutting-edge technologies.

 <!-- Announcement bar -->
   <div id="announcementBar" class="announcement">
-    <span>I will start an Assistant Professor position in the <a target="_blank" href="https://www.eecs.psu.edu/">CSE Departmant</a> at <a target="_blank" href="https://www.psu.edu/">PennState</a> in Fall 2024!
 I’m looking for highly-motivated students.
 If you are interested in working with me, drop me an email. <span class="close-button" onclick="closeAnnouncement()">Close</span></span>
   </div>